 Check out the process I used to finish the base using Country Chic Chalk Paint here:

-This is the piece before and then after:
+This is the piece before:

 Your preparation will depend upon what type of paint you are using.
 If you do not want to sand down your wood, you will want to use a chalk paint or milk paint.
 These only require a clean surface for adhesiveness.
 Check out the following posts that I wrote to help you determine which one you may want to use.